 Thom started his martial arts journey earning his black belt TKD.
 He then shifted to study Muay Thai under Scott Francis, earning his instructor rank.
 He has had the opportunity to train with some amazing coaches and team members over the past 20 years in the Triangle area.

-He first started training under Brandon Garner in 2012 and is currently a purple belt at Gracie Raleigh.
+He first started training under Brandon Garner in 2012 and is currently a brown belt at Gracie Raleigh.
 Thom not only coaches the Gracie Kids' program, he is a GR parent as well!
 His middle daughter, Gabi, has trained with us and his youngest, Alex, is one of our current students.

 Thom's work isn't finished there.
 He also works full time as a Regional Sales Manager with Medtronic Neurovascular and graduated from Elon University with a degree in Biology.